tonypottera24/zkAuction/README.md

 ### Step 2.
 Install and activate Python virtual environment (Optional)

-This step can make sure you are using the python packages we tested.
+This step can make sure you are using the Python packages we tested.

 1. Install a virtual environment such as `python3-venv`.
     ```